 I came to learn that weather forecasts are generally ignored as the weather can vary dramatically from one part of the Maldives to another, throughout the year.
 We experienced several days of warm, dry and sunny weather, with about 3 days of rain during a 12 day trip.
 There were often afternoon and overnight tropical showers which were well over by the morning – some of these were quite dramatic and all part of visiting the tropics and the reason that the islands are so lush and beautiful.

-So if you are planning your holiday or honeymoon for summer 2021 then don’t let the thought of monsoon weather put you off – and even if it is wet for a couple of days the rain really is liquid sunshine and much warmer than the cold, hard rain we have been having here this week!
+So if you are planning your holiday or honeymoon then don’t let the thought of monsoon weather put you off – and even if it is wet for a couple of days the rain really is liquid sunshine and much warmer than the cold, hard rain we have been having here this week!